 To use, open the platen and feed the paper between the pivot and the stand.
 Holding the paper against the stand, close the platen and secure it under the hook on the stand.

 The flat plates behind the curves are for weights which are needed for heavier paper.
-If you plan to use only one size of paper, gluing the stands to a stiff cardboard or foam-core board will make the setup easier and even more stable.
+If you plan to use only one size of paper, clamping or gluing the stands to a stiff cardboard or foam-core board will make the setup easier and even more stable.